+Strides in particular are extremely beneficial.
 By running at your top-end speed (without using sprinting form) for short durations with long recoveries, your neuromuscular system learns that fast does not necessarily mean hard.
 Over time, this will make your efforts at all paces faster, from your slowest recovery run through your 5k race pace.
 That means you get faster than if you just kept working on threshold and marathon pace.
-Side note, doing this type of work is WAY more fun than long threshold and tempo runs!
+You also want to integrate some shorter 1-3 minute intervals into workouts!